SamMoskowicz/Wordle-Solver/README.md

 # Wordle-Solver
 This project uses statistical evaluations to calculate the best words for the word game "Wordle" given the hints so far.

-This program is the same as "Wordle", but the opposite, instead of the computer having a secret word and you trying to guess it, the computer is the one who is guessing using statistics to evaluate the best guess.
+This program is the same as "Wordle", but the opposite, instead of the computer having a secret word and you trying to guess it, the computer is the one who is guessing, using statistics to evaluate the best guess.

 # How to use the Wordle Solver: